BACCH Stereo Purifier

 1) The least subtle issue is that a substantial amount of the direct sound from your right speaker finds its way around your head and into your left ear, and of course vice versa.
 This is called crosstalk.
 This is not caused by sound that bounces off the walls, but sound that actually diffracts around your head.

-First, an obvious point is that a live performance is wider than the space between a pair of speakers, and includes the sound of the performance hall.
-When listening at home, however, we accept that a playback image is mostly confined between the speakers.
+It's pretty obvious that a live performance is wider than the space between a pair of speakers, and includes the sound of the performance hall.
+When listening at home, however, we accept that a playback image mostly hangs between the speakers.
+In addition, our room ambiance is dominant over the recorded ambiance, and the sense of height and depth tends to be limited.

 When crosstalk has been reduced, however, you'll hear the actual image fully in all three dimensions.
-With some recordings, given treated first refection points in the room, and sufficiently directive speakers, this will even include the area behind your seat.
+If you've got a room with treated first refection points, and sufficiently directive speakers, this will even include the area behind your seat.
 This is because, in addition to a fully realized image, reduced crosstalk also lets the sound of the performance space better compete with your local room ambiance, allowing you to better experience the performance space.

 When your eyes are closed, while a two-microphone or binaural recording is being played back, the sensation can be very close to hearing what the microphones heard.

-To sum up this point, by cancelling crosstalk to a high degree, the BACCH system unlocks the hidden gloriousness of even the most glorious stereo recordings, and this is thrilling.
+To sum up this point, by cancelling crosstalk to a high degree, the BACCH system unlocks the hidden gloriousness of even the finest stereo recordings, and this is thrilling.
 Playback sounds as if your room has no speakers.
-This transformation is a key element of the term stereo purification, which is what the SP in the model names stands for.
+This transformation is a key element of the term stereo purification, which is what the SP in BACCH-SP stands for.

-2) This point has to do with further reducing the effect of your room ambiance and speaker design, regardless of room treatment.
+2) This next point has to do with further reducing the effect of your room along with any potential issues with speaker placement, regardless of room treatment.

 With conventional stereo, your room alters the sound substantially.
-In fact, standard stereo depends on a certain amount of local ambiance to work.
-Unfortunately, almost never does a room's reverberant and reflected sound match the sound that comes directly from your speakers, so in a sense, its presence can be considered a form of distortion.
+Furthermore, standard stereo depends on having a certain amount of local ambiance.
+Unfortunately, almost never does a room's reverberant and reflected sound match the venue sound on recordings, so in a sense, its presence can be considered a form of distortion.

-If we care to unlock all the hidden treasures on your recordings, aside from cancelling crosstalk, then it helps to hear clearly the ambiance of the room or hall where the recording was made.
-A unique form of ambiance correction completes the BACCH method to making your room disappear, transporting you to the original performance space.
-It's ORC, for Optimal Room Correction.
+One of the hidden treasures on your recordings is the undiluted ambiance of the room or hall where the recording was made.
+BACCH's unique form of ambiance recovery completes the task of making your room disappear, thus transporting you to the original performance space.
+It's called ORC, for Optimal Room Correction.

-The ORC module is new as of 2024.
+The ORC software module is new as of 2024.
 It almost completely cancels your room's influence on the sound.
 It does this by equalizing the direct and indirect sound separately, and does so in both the time and frequency domains.
-This makes it unique in the world of automated or semi-automated room correction
+This makes it unique in the world of automated or semi-automated room correction, and the result is uniquely satisfying.

-Most microphones take the sound received from the sides and rear, and make a signal that has the same tonal balance and loudness as if it were received from where the performers usually are in front.
-Your ears hear things differently when present at a performance, so the substantial sound that comes back from the side and rear walls of the performance space are reproduced somewhat differently than you'd hear them live.
+Most microphones take the sound received from the sides and rear, and make a signal that has the same tonal balance and loudness as if it were received from where the performers usually are, namely in front.
+Your ears hear things differently when hearing a live performance, so the sound that comes back from the side and rear walls of the performance space are reproduced differently than you'd hear them live, and that ambient sound can be a large portion of the total sound in a large hall.

 As an aside, it's worth mentioning that binaural recordings do not have this problem, because binaural microphones receive sound similarly to our ears, and BACCH works especially well with them.
 Such recordings are rare in the general marketplace, but one studio that produces them exclusively is Chesky Records.

 In addition to implementing optimal room correction, ORC will correct most speaker response anomalies, and until you hear it for yourself, it can be hard to believe how transformative this enhancement can be.
-Of course, you may prefer your speakers as they are, in which case you can just turn that part of ORC off.
+Of course, you may prefer your speakers as they are, in which case you can just turn off that part of ORC, too.

 Conclusion

-BACCH can be integrated into practically any stereo playback system.
+BACCH can be integrated into practically any stereo playback system, whether digital, analog, or mixed, and whether the speakers are passive or active.
 The transformation is immediate and deeply satisfying.

-Each BACCH system comes with unlimited, live, expert tutorial assistance to make sure it is working perfectly and you feel confident.
-Live tutorials are provided via Internet for remote control of your BACCH system, and voice communication is done by telephone.
+Each BACCH system comes with unlimited, live, expert tutorial assistance to make sure it is working perfectly and to your satisfaction.
+Live tutorials are provided via Internet for remote control of your BACCH system, while voice communication with your tutor is done by telephone.

 JansZen is proud to be offering BACCH systems from our location in Columbus, Ohio, where we can provide demonstrations by appointment.